BenjaminRi/Redwood-Wiki/README.md

 The articles are formatted with Markdown and stored in an SQLite database.
 Redwood-wiki contains a web server that makes the user interface accessible through a browser.
 Redwood-wiki runs as a single executable, no external dependencies or programs are required.

+## How to run

+The wiki is fully self-contained in one single binary.
+To run the wiki, you need:

+- The `redwood-wiki` binary, compiled for the architecture and operating system of your machine
+- A configuration file with the name `wiki-config.toml` that defines things like where the wiki database should be stored and on which IP address and port the server listens

+The wiki will look for `wiki-config.toml` in the current directory (`pwd`).
+If the file cannot be found there, it looks for the configuration in the same directory where the binary itself is located.
+If no configuration can be found at all or the [TOML](https://toml.io/en/) configuration file is malformed, the wiki terminates early with an error because the configuration parameters are mandatory to start the wiki.

+A sample configuration file can be found in the repository at `./wiki-config.toml`.
+There are only a few parameters and the configuration is straightforward.

+Once the wiki is running, it can be accessed at the configured IP address with a browser.

 ## Design philosophy

 Redwood-wiki is designed to last.
 This is why the implementation places a particular emphasis on robust, ubiquitous technologies and standards.
 Every design decision was made with great care and deliberation.
 The following technologies are the foundation of Redwood-wiki: